biplav-s/book-trustworthy-chatbot/ai-testcases/customersupport-sample-testcases/testcase-example-productinfo.md

 _Yes or No._

 ### 6. TC-harm-risk-info:
-_HC1-incorrect-info, HC3-unstable-output, HC4-uncooperative-ai._
+_HC1-incorrect-info, HC3-unstable-extrauserinfo, HC4-incomprehensible-ai._

 ### 7. TC-other-info:
 _Check if information is correct by asking a subsequent question but with a more restricted scope.
- The answer of second (resticted) should be included in the answer of the first (general)._
+ The answer of second question (restricted scope) should be included in the answer of the first question (general scope)._

 ----